Government photos show detained migrants pleading for help

 The report was released a day after a group of Democratic congressmen visited the Border Patrol facility in Clint, Texas, on the other side of the state, where lawyers previously reported some 250 children being detained in squalid conditions.

-One of the congressmen, U.S. Rep. Joaquin Castro, alleged that a woman told them she was instructed to drink water from a toilet.
+One of the congressmen, U.S. Rep. Joaquin Castro of Texas, alleged that a woman told them she was instructed to drink water from a toilet.
+Castro shared a video he took from inside one facility.

 U.S. Rep. Elijah Cummings, a Maryland Democrat who chairs the House Committee on Oversight and Reform, said top Homeland Security leaders would testify before his committee next week on the treatment of migrant children.